Islands on codim-2 branes in Gauss-Bonnet Gravity: Page curve on tensionless codim-2 brane

 with

 and $z_{\text{brane}}$ denotes the value of $z(r)$ on the brane $E$.
-Because of the complexity of EOM, it is almost impossible to get an analytical solution, so we do numerical calculations.
-By applying the shooting method, we can obtain the island surface $z(r)$ by numerically solving EOM (\ref{eomr}) with BC (\ref{BCisland}) on the codim-2 brane $E$ and BC $z(r_{UV})=z_{\text{bdy}}$ on the AdS boundary $M$.
-Here $z_{\text{bdy}}$ denotes the value of $z(r)$ on the AdS boundary $r=r_{UV}$ with $r_{UV}$ a cutoff.
+Because of the complexity of EOM, it is almost impossible to get an analytical solution.
+Consequently, we resort to numerical calculations.
+By applying the shooting method, we can obtain the island surface $z(r)$ by numerically solving EOM (\ref{eomr}) with BCs (\ref{BCisland}) on the codim-2 brane $E$ and adjusting $z_\text{zbrane}$ to fit BC: $z(r_{UV})=z_{\text{bdy}}$, with any given $z_\text{bdy}$ on the AdS boundary $M$.
+Here $z_{\text{bdy}}$ denotes the value of $z(r)$ on the AdS boundary $r=r_\text{UV}$, with $r_\text{UV}$ serves a cutoff.